react-epfl/padoc-lib/README.md

 ```
 This callback is however valid only for regular packets.
 Sometimes, it could be useful to follow
 the distribution of some algorithm control packets (like discovery or group joining ones).
 This can
-be enabledby the following code:
+be enabled by the following code:
 ```Objective-C
 [MHDiagnostics getSingleton].useNetworkLayerControlInfoCallbacks = YES;
 ```